 The Village of Galena, Ohio

 As of June 2021, the Village’s public meetings resumed being held at the Village Hall, 109 Harrison Street.
 Seating will be limited for the time being, as we transition from the COVID-19 protocols.
-These public meetings will also be live-streamed via the Internet so the public can watch the meetings live and participate remotely.
+Most of these public meetings will also be live-streamed via the Internet so the public can watch the meetings live and participate remotely.

 Links to those meetings will be displayed here.
 Check back often.